+EXHIBIT "A"

-EXHIBIT "A" [CIVIL COVER SHEET COMPLEX BUSINESS LITIGATION COURT ADDENDUM]
+[CIVIL COVER SHEET BUSINESS COURT ADDENDUM]

-CIVIL COVER SHEET COMPLEX BUSINESS LITIGATION COURT ADDENDUM PARTY OR ATTORNEY FILING ACTION MUST SELECT WHICH APPLIES
+CIVIL COVER SHEET BUSINESS COURT ADDENDUM PARTY OR ATTORNEY FILING ACTION MUST SELECT WHICH APPLIES

-Cases Subject to Complex Business Litigation Court.
-The principles set out below shall guide the parties and the Court in the assignment of cases to the Complex Business Litigation Court.
-All jury, non-jury, injunction and class action cases shall be assigned to the Complex Business Litigation Court if they are among the following types of actions:
+Cases Subject to Business Court.
+The principles set out below shall guide the parties and the Court in the assignment of cases to Business Court.
+All jury, non-jury, injunction and class action cases shall be assigned to Business Court if they are among the following types of actions:

-A. Any of the following where the amount in controversy is in excess of \$75,000.00:

-1. Claims arising from U.C.C. related transactions;

-2. Claims arising from the purchases and sales of business or the assets of a business including contract disputes, commercial landlord-tenant claims and business torts;

-3. Claims involving the sale of goods or services by or to business enterprises;

-4. Claims involving non-consumer bank or brokerage accounts, including loan, deposit, cash management, and investment accounts;

-5. Claims arising from the purchase, sale, lease of real or personal property or security interests therein;

-- 6. Claims related to surety bonds; - 7.
-Franchisee/franchisor relationships and liabilities;

-8. Malpractice claims of non-medical professionals in connection with rendering services to a business enterprise;

-9. Insurance coverage disputes, bad faith suits, and third party indemnity actions against insurers arising under policies issued to businesses, such as those claims arising under a commercial general liability policy or commercial property policy; and

-10. Other complex disputes of a commercial nature, excluding those listed in Section III of Administrative Order Number 2003-17-2.
-Cases eligible under this category will normally have four or more parties, multiple claims and defenses, third party, cross or counterclaims, complex factual or legal issues, or other unusual features warranting assignment to the Complex Business Litigation Court.

-B. Any of the following without regard to the amount in controversy:

-1. Actions relating to the internal affairs or governance, dissolution or liquidation rights or obligations between or among owners (shareholders, partners, members), or liability or indemnity of managers (officers, directors, managers, trustees, or members or partners functioning as managers) of corporations, partnerships, limited partnerships, limited liability companies or partnerships, professional associations, business trusts, joint ventures or other business enterprises;
+- A. Any of the following where the amount in controversy is in excess of \$75,000.00: - 1.
+Claims arising from U.C.C. related transactions; - 2.
+Claims arising from the purchases and sales of business or the assets of a business including contract disputes, commercial landlord-tenant claims and business torts; - 3.
+Claims involving the sale of goods or services by or to business enterprises; - 4.
+Claims involving non-consumer bank or brokerage accounts, including loan, deposit, cash management, and investment accounts; - 5.
+Claims arising from the purchase, sale, lease of real or personal property or security interests therein; - 6.
+Claims related to surety bonds; - 7.
+Franchisee/franchisor relationships and liabilities; - 8.
+Malpractice claims of non-medical professionals in connection with rendering services to a business enterprise; - 9.
+Insurance coverage disputes, bad faith suits, and third party indemnity actions against insurers arising under policies issued to businesses, such as those claims arising under a commercial general liability policy or commercial property policy; and - 10.
+Other complex disputes of a commercial nature, excluding those listed in Section II of Administrative Order Number 2003-17-06.
+Cases eligible under this category will normally have four or more parties, multiple claims and defenses, third party, cross or counterclaims, complex factual or legal issues, or other unusual features warranting assignment to Business Court. - B. Any of the following without regard to the amount in controversy: - 1.
+Actions relating to the internal affairs or governance, dissolution or liquidation rights or obligations between or among owners (shareholders, partners, members), or liability or indemnity of managers (officers, directors, managers, trustees, or members or partners functioning as managers) of corporations, partnerships, limited partnerships, limited liability companies or partnerships, professional associations, business trusts, joint ventures or other business enterprises;

 - 2. Actions relating to trade secrets and non-compete agreements; - 3.
-Intellectual property claims;

-4. Actions relating to securities or relating to or arising under the state securities laws or antitrust statutes;

-5. Shareholder derivative suits and class actions involving claims that are subject to Complex Business Litigation Court , pursuant to Administrative Order Number 2003-17-2 ; and

-6. Actions relating to corporate trust affairs or director and officer liability.
+Intellectual property claims; - 4.
+Actions relating to securities or relating to or arising under the state securities laws or antitrust statutes; - 5.
+Shareholder derivative suits and class actions involving claims that are subject to Business Court, pursuant to Administrative Order Number 2003-17-06; and - 6.
+Actions relating to corporate trust affairs or director and officer liability.

-NOTE: A copy of the Civil Cover Sheet and this Addendum must be served with the Complaint for all Complex Business Litigation Court cases.
-See Administrative Order Number 2003-17-2 for further Complex Business Litigation Court requirements.
+NOTE: A copy of the Civil Cover Sheet and this Addendum must be served with the Complaint for all Business Court cases.
+See Administrative Order Number 2003-17-06 for further Business Court requirements.